pslucas0212/AWS-Technology/README.md

 - EBS - Elastic Block Storage - EBS is a storage device (called a volume) that can be attached to (or removed from) your instance.
   - Data persists when instances is not running
   - Tied to one AZ
-  - only attached to one instances the same AZ
+  - only attached to one instance in the same AZ
+  - Good for running a database or long-term storage
 - EC2 Instance store is physically attached to EC2 instance and cannot be removed.
-Data is lost when EC2 instance is stopped.
+Faster I/O.  Data is lost when EC2 instance is stopped.
 Volumes are ephemeral
 - EFS - Elastic File System - EFS is a serverless network file system for sharing files.
-Supports Linux sysrems only.
+Supports Linux systems only.
 More expensive than EBS.
 Acessible across different AZs in same region
+  - Business directories
+  - Lift and Shift
 - Storage Gateway - Storage Gateway is a hybrid storage service
   - Connect on-premises with the cloud
+  - Move backups to the loud
-- Backup - Backup helps you manage data backups across multiple data services.
+- AWS Backup - Backup helps you manage data backups across multiple data services.
 Integrates with EC2, EBS, EFS and more.
 Backup plan includes frequency and retention

 #### Networking
-- Route 53 -Route 53 is a DNS service that routes users to applications.
+- Route 53 - Route 53 is a DNS service that routes users to applications.
+  - Domain name registration
+  - Performs health checks on AWS resources
+  - Supports hybrid cloud architectures
 - AWS Direct Connect is a dedicated physical network connection from data center to AWS
+  - Dedicated physical network connection
+  - Connects your on-premises data center to AWS
+  - Data travels over a private network
+  - Supports a hybrid environment
+  - Good for:
+    - Large datasets
+    - Business Critical data
+    - Hybrid Model
-- Virtual Private Cloud (VPC) - VPC is a foundational service that allows you to create a secure private network in the AWS Cloud where you launch your resources.
+- Amazon Virtual Private Cloud (VPC) - VPC is a foundational service that allows you to create a secure private network in the AWS Cloud where you launch your resources.
+  - Private virtual network
+  - Launch resources like EC2 instances inside the VPC.
+In a subnet
+  - Isolate and protect resources
+  - A VPC spans Availability Zones in a Region
-  - EC2 Public subnet -> NACL -> Router (route table) -> Internet Gateway -> internet
+  - VPC - EC2 private subnet -> EC2 Public subnet -> NACL -> Router (route table) -> Internet Gateway -> internet
-  - VPC Peering connects to VPCs within AWS
+  - VPC Peering connects to VPCs within AWS.
+VPC A <-> VPC Peering <-> VPC B
 - Virtual Private Network (VPN) - Site-to-Site VPN creates a secure connection between your internal networks and your AWS VPCs.
+  - Similar to Direct Connect, but data travels over the public internet
+  - Data is automatically encrypted
-- Direct Connect - Direct Connect is a dedicated physical network connection from your on-premises data center to AWS.
+  - Connects your on-premises data center to AWS
+  - Supports a hybrid environment
 - API Gateway - API Gateway allows you to build and manage APIs.
+  - Share data between systems
+  - Integrate with services like Lambda

 #### Content Delivery
 - CloudFront - CloudFront is a CDN that delivers data and applications globally with low latency.
   - Content globally available or restrict base on location
   - Speeds up delivery of static and dynamic web content
   - edge locations to cache content
+  - Good for:
     - S3 static websites
     - Prevent Attacks - DDOS and geo restictions
     - IP address blocking
+  - If data not available at the edge, CloudFront retreives data from the origin
-- Global Accelerator - Global Accelerator sends your users through the AWS global network when accessing your content, speeding up delivery.
+- Amazon Global Accelerator - Global Accelerator sends your users through the AWS global network when accessing your content, speeding up delivery.
+  - Improves latency and availability of single-Region applications
+  - Sends traffic through the AWS global network infrastructure
+  - 60% performance boost
+  - Automatically re-routes traffic to healthy available regional endpoints
 - S3 Transfer Acceleration - S3 Transfer Acceleration improves content uploads and downloads to and from S3 buckets.
+  - Fast transfer of files over long distances
+  - Uses CloudFront’s globally distributed edge locations
+  - Customers around the world can upload to a central bucket

 #### Databases
 - Relational Database Service (RDS) - RDS is a service that makes it easy to launch and manage relational databases.
 Like Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle Database, and SQL Server.